openthread/ot-docs/README.md

 # Contributing

 We would love for you to contribute to OpenThread and help make it even better than it is today!
-See our [Contributing Guidelines](https://github.com/openthread/openthread/blob/main/CONTRIBUTING.md) for more information.
+See our [Contributing Guidelines](https://github.com/openthread/ot-docs/blob/main/CONTRIBUTING.md) for more information.

-Contributors are required to abide by our [Code of Conduct](https://github.com/openthread/openthread/blob/main/CODE_OF_CONDUCT.md) and [Coding Conventions and Style Guide](https://github.com/openthread/openthread/blob/main/STYLE_GUIDE.md).
+Contributors are required to abide by our [Code of Conduct](https://github.com/openthread/ot-docs/blob/main/CODE_OF_CONDUCT.md) and [Documentation Style Guide](https://github.com/openthread/ot-docs/blob/main/STYLE_GUIDE.md).

 # License